Of all the members of the Apocynaceae family, plumeria (ploo-MEER-ee-a) has one of the greatest success stories.

 Rust Diseases: What Damage Does Plumeria Rust Cause?

-There are a number of reported fungal hyperparasites of C. plumeriae as well as an insect predator (a midge).
+A number of fungal hyperparasites of C. plumeriae have been reported, as well as an insect predator (a midge).

 The good news is this plumeria disease isn’t lethal.
-The bad news is that it can quickly defoliate healthy plants, and the fungus on your plumeria won’t go away on its own.
+The bad news is that it can quickly defoliate healthy plants, and the fungus on your plumeria won’t go away.

 The fungus appears first on the underside of leaves and isn’t visible from the tops.

-There are a number of reported fungal hyperparasites of C. plumeriae as well as an insect predator (a midge).
-First report of plumeria rust disease caused by Coleosporium plumeriae in Taiwan.
+There are a number of reported fungal hyperparasites of C. plumeriae and an insect predator (a midge).
+The first report of plumeria rust disease was caused by Coleosporium plumeriae in Taiwan.

 As the new infections worsen, faint yellow spots may appear on the leaf tops, eventually spreading, turning brown, and sinking.